PressCrew/infinity/dashboard/docs/config_feature.md

 This feature enables BuddyPress support.
 If BuddyPress is not active it is silently ignored.

-#### infinity-bp-activity-intro

-This feature adds a a theme option for injecting content before the BuddyPress activity listing.

 #### infinity-custom-css

 This feature enables a custom CSS option in the theme options panel.